SilvanTeufel/RTSUnitTemplate_ReadMe/README.md

 2. Choose Parent Class of the CharacterBase -> CharacterBaseAnimInstance / EnemyBase -> EnemyBaseAnimInstance / MouseBotBase -> MouseBotBaseAnimInstance
 3. Choose Skeleton
 4. Copy Statemachine from (All\Engine\Plugins\SwarmSimulator\Content\SwarmSimulator\Blueprints\Animations)
+5. You can change the Time the Unit stuck in the Animation.
+This will also change Gameplay.
+To Adjust the Animation Times take a Look into the ControllerBase properties.

 HUD/Actor Setup
 1. Create a Blueprint like mentioned above.